10-Academy/Modelling-and-Evaluation/README.md

 # Modelling and Evaluation

-What is Modelling and Evaluation as it relates to Machine Learning We can explain Machine Learning Models without discussing Statistical Modelling From Wikipedia, statistical model is a mathematical model that embodies a set of statistical assumptions concerning the generation of sample data (and similar data from a larger population).
+We can explain Machine Learning Models without discussing Statistical Modelling From Wikipedia, statistical model is a mathematical model that embodies a set of statistical assumptions concerning the generation of sample data (and similar data from a larger population).
 A statistical model represents, often in considerably idealized form, the data-generating process.